UTACM/CS101/proposal.md

 ## Topics

 After having surveyed current UTCS students, I have compiled a list of topics that I think would be helpful to the greatest amount of students.
+These are also listed in a tentative order of events.

 ### Introductory topics